-- For faculty, disciplinary action will be in compliance with BP 3-20. - For classified employees, disciplinary action will be taken pursuant to the State Personnel Rules and Regulations. - For administrative and professional/technical employees, there is no specific procedure outlined on discipline; therefore, the appointing authority will conduct a prompt, fair and impartial discipline process. - For authorized volunteers, guests and visitors, there is no specific applicable procedure; therefore, the responsible party or designee will conduct a prompt, fair and impartial discipline process.
+- For faculty, disciplinary action will be in compliance with BP 3-20. - For classified employees, disciplinary action will be taken pursuant to the State Personnel Rules and Regulations. - For administrative and professional/technical employees, there is no specific procedure outlined on discipline; therefore, the appointing authority will conduct a prompt, fair and impartial discipline process. - For authorized volunteers, guests and visitors, there is no specific applicable procedure; therefore, the responsible party or designee will conduct a prompt, fair and impartial discipline process. - The accuser and the accused will be notified simultaneously in writing of the outcome of any disciplinary proceeding, and shall be given the rationale for the discipline decision.

-If the accused is a student, SP 4-30, Student Disciplinary Procedure, applies.
+If the accused is a student, SP 4-30a, Student Disciplinary Procedure, applies.
 The student discipline process, in all cases, provides that:

 - 1. The accuser and the accused each have the opportunity to meet with the Dean of Students, for students, or the Appointing Authority/Disciplinary Authority, for Colorado Community College System (CCCS) employees, authorized volunteers, guests and visitors; - 2.
 Attend a hearing before a properly trained hearing panel or person; - 3.
-The accuser and the accused each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting or hearing. - 4.
-An advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or hearing.
+The accuser and the accused each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting or hearing;

+- 4. An advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or hearing.
 These procedures are entirely administrative in nature and are not considered legal proceedings.
-The System or College may remove or dismiss an advisor who become disruptive or who does not abide by the restrictions on their participation as explained above.

-- 5. An employee and student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
-In other words, the conduct process asks: "is it more likely than not that the accused violated State Board for Community Colleges and Occupational Education (SBCCOE) Policy. - 6.
-The accuser and the accused will be notified simultaneously in writing of the outcome of any disciplinary proceeding, and shall be given the rationale for the discipline decision. - 7.
+The System or College may remove or dismiss an advisor who become disruptive or who does not abide by the restrictions on their participation as explained above; - 5.
+An employee and student conduct decision are based on the preponderance of evidence standard, i.e., "more likely than not to have occurred" standard.
+In other words, the conduct process asks: "is it more likely than not that the accused violated State Board for Community Colleges and Occupational Education (SBCCOE) Policy; - 6.
+The accuser and the accused will be notified simultaneously in writing of the outcome of any disciplinary proceeding, and shall be given the rationale for the discipline decision; and - 7.
 When a complainant does not consent to the disclosure of his or her name or other identifiable information to the alleged perpetrator, the College's ability to respond to the complaint may be limited.